nm-l2tp/NetworkManager-l2tp/README.md

 ### Libreswan Custom Debugging

-The Libreswan debugging can be cutomized by setting the `PLUTODEBUG` env variable which corresponds to the `plutodebug` ipsec.conf config section option.
+The Libreswan debugging can be customized by setting the `PLUTODEBUG` env variable which corresponds to the `plutodebug` ipsec.conf config section option.
 The syntax for `PLUTODEBUG` is a white-space separated list of the following format :